bodleian/loris-grok-docker/README.md

     $ docker pull bdlss/loris-openjpeg-docker

-To run the docker command without sudo, you need to add your user (who must have root privilages) to the docker group.
+To run the docker command without sudo, you need to add your user (who must have root privileges) to the docker group.
 For this run following command:

 	$ sudo usermod -aG docker <user_name>